HewlettPackard/POSH-HPEOneView-docs/README.md

 This repository serves as the source for the [HPE OneView PowerShell library documentation](https://hpe-docs.gitbook.io/posh-hponeview/).
 The following folder structure is required for the docs library:

-- [/docs/](https://hpe-docs.gitbook.io/posh-hponeview/) is the source directory for all supported library versions.
+- [/docs](./docs) is the source directory for all supported library versions.
-- [/source](./source) This content is the source of help content to build for both online and offline (`Get-Help`) user documentation, in JSON format.
+- [/source](./source) This content is the source of help content to build for both online and offline (`Get-Help` Cmdlet) user documentation, in JSON format.
-- [tools](./tools) - this folder contains the tooling necessary to build the online help documentation (in Markdown format).
+- [/tools](./tools) - this folder contains the tooling necessary to build the online help documentation (in Markdown format).

 ## Contributing and feature requests